 Recipe Testers’ Reviews

-This is the perfect recipe to make if you’re stuck in the house doing chores and can’t leave.
-A little prep work and a little stir every now and then gives you a wonderful smell throughout your house and a nice, thick sauce for your pasta.
-I love that there isn’t a strong tomato taste to this sauce, unlike most commercial jar sauces.
-This is pure, hearty, stick-to-your-ribs comfort food.
+This is the perfect Italian Bolognese to make if you’re stuck in the house doing chores and can’t leave.
+A little prep work and a little stir every now and then give you a wonderful smell throughout your house and a nice, thick sauce for your pasta.

-All you need is some warm bread and you have a meal.
-The next time I make it I’ll probably omit the oil, as I felt there was a little too much oil floating on top when it was ready to serve.
+All you need is some warm bread, and you have a meal.
+The next time I make it, I’ll probably omit the oil, as I felt there was a little too much oil floating on top when it was ready to serve.

-Canโt say enough, this is my go to recipe.
-Follow as written and itโs foolproof but canโt agree more with you David, season as you go!
+Can’t say enough, this is my go to recipe.
+Follow as written and it’s foolproof but can’t agree more with you David, season as you go!
 Building flavor.
-Most food I found doesnโt need to be โcoveredโ up with spices if you start with the best possible ingredients you can find and afford and proper salting is essential.
-If your salt is off, too much or too little, itโs what you will taste first.
+Most food I found doesn’t need to be “covered” up with spices if you start with the best possible ingredients you can find and afford and proper salting is essential.
+If your salt is off, too much or too little, it’s what you will taste first.
 Salt can vary depending on the kind you use.
 So tasting as you go is everything.

 Thanks, Lisa.
 Those are very helpful tips.